bocajthomas/SE-Extended/README.md

 [![Debug CI](https://github.com/bocajthomas/SE-Extended/actions/workflows/debug.yml/badge.svg)](https://github.com/bocajthomas/SE-Extended/actions/workflows/debug.yml) [![Translation status](https://hosted.weblate.org/widget/se-extended/se-extended/svg-badge.svg)](https://hosted.weblate.org/engage/se-extended/)

 # SE Extended
-SE Extended is a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#use-someone-elses-project-as-a-starting-point-for-your-own-idea) from [SnapEnhance](https://github.com/rhunk/SnapEnhance) that uses the Xposed Framework to extended your Snapchat experience. <br/><br/>
+SE Extended is a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#use-someone-elses-project-as-a-starting-point-for-your-own-idea) from [SnapEnhance](https://github.com/rhunk/SnapEnhance) that uses the Xposed Framework to extend your Snapchat experience. <br/><br/>

 Please note that this project is currently in development, So bugs and crashes may occur.
 If you encounter any issues, we encourage you to report them.
 To do this simply visit our [issues](https://github.com/bocajthomas/SE-Extended/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=...) page and create an issue, make sure to follow the guidelines.
 </div>